 Keep a grower diary that records every detail of your grow op several times during each lights-on cycle.
-There are automated grow room data-logging systems you can use for technical details.
-But your nose is the system you use to gauge scent intensity and flavors.
+Your nose is the tool you use to gauge scent intensity and flavors.
 Be sure to record what your nose tells you.
-This will help you determine the background natural ebb and flow of scent in your strains.
+This helps you determine the background natural ebb and flow of scent in your strains.

 Over time, if you focus on becoming very familiar with the natural scent rhythms of your strains, you’ll be able to differentiate between them versus scent variations that come from environmental conditions and plant inputs.

-That’s fantastic.
-It means that we growers are the pioneers of cannabis scent.
-So if you’re growing premium cannabis strains known for potent scent but especially during peak bloom you’re getting little to no scent from them, it’s useful to investigate whether grow room conditions and/or inputs are out of range in your marijuana grow op, and adjust them to optimum as soon as possible.
+So if you’re growing premium cannabis strains known for potent scent but especially during peak bloom you’re getting little or no scent from them, investigate whether grow room conditions and/or inputs are out of range in your marijuana grow op, and adjust to optimum as soon as possible.

 One other thing: your nose can often tell you when gray mold (bud rot) and other problems are festering on your plants or in your marijuana root zone, hydroponics reservoir and elsewhere.